 11. The Good Place

 Created by the same minds of Parks and Recreation, The Good Place follows afterlife architect Michael (Ted Danson) in an unorthodox series packed with themes of mortality and philosophy.
 Eleanor Shellstrop (Kristen Bell) dies and finds that she’s made it into the Good Place — only, nothing is quite as it seems.
 What does it mean to good?
 Who’s to say, but the evolution of our four afterlife heroes calls to mind the clever evolutions exhibited by the Roses.
-The final season of the NBC series airs this fall.
+Stream the show on Netflix, Hulu, and NBC.

 From comedy connoisseur Mindy Kaling, Champions follows manchild Vince (Anders Holm), whose bachelor lifestyle is turned upside down when he discovers he has a 15-year-old son, Michael (Josie Totah), with his high school fling Priya (Kaling).
 With help from his brother Matthew (Andy Favreau), Vince must now contend with what it means to support a family.
 The entire series' run is streaming on Netflix.